Make sure all proposed changes to your schema are safe

 When you run

-- Apollo Studio generates a diff between your local schema and the registered schema for the variant you're checking against.
+- GraphOS generates a diff between your local schema and the published schema for the variant you're checking against.

-- Studio uses this diff to determine whether the changes affect any operations that have been executed against your graph within a customizable time window (by default, this is the last seven days).
+- GraphOS uses this diff to determine whether the changes affect any operations that have been executed against your supergraph within a customizable time window (by default, this is the last seven days).

-- Studio returns the diff, along with a list of the operations that are affected by the changes.
+- GraphOS returns the diff, along with a list of the operations that are affected by the changes.

 - Rover prints the result of the check and returns a non-zero exit code if at least one breaking change is found.

-rover graph check outputs the diff of all detected schema changes and highlights breaking changes:
+rover subgraph check outputs the diff of all detected schema changes and highlights breaking changes:

 Each change to the schema is labeled either

-Note: Because breaking changes are detected by analyzing recent operations, your GraphQL server must be pushing analytics to Apollo Studio for schema checks to work.
+Note: Because breaking changes are detected by analyzing recent operations, your graph must be reporting metrics to GraphOS for schema checks to work.
 If there are no operation metrics to compare against, all potentially dangerous schema changes are labeled

 The output also includes a Studio URL that provides full details on the changes and their impact on existing clients and operations: